 For children to get the most out of cycling, it’s important that they have the right bike.
 The first thing that probably comes to mind is that it must be the right size – and, of course, a bike that is too big or too small can compromise any child’s development and enjoyment of cycling.

 However, there’s another aspect that is just as vital – having the right type of bike.
 Just as not all kids’ bike brands are the same, so too, individual models have crucial design differences to cater for young riders at different stages of their cycling development.
 Then, as riders get older, they might also want a different type of bike for a different purpose.
 This is where Bike Club comes in – we can help you make sure your child has exactly the right bike for their specific needs.

-So let’s have a look at the options.
+So let’s have a look at the different types of kids bikes.

 (Incidentally, while we’ve included the typical ages suitable for each type of bike below, these are not hard and fast – every young cyclist develops at their own speed.
-Your job is to recognise what they require and when, because they’ll develop better if they’re having fun on the right bike, at the right time!)
+Your job is to recognise what type of kids bike they require and when, because they’ll develop better if they’re having fun on the right bike, at the right time!)